gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 }

 const parseGeocodeResponse = (json, latLng) => {
-  // parsing the response, just a simple example if (json.Response && json.Response.View.length > 0) {
+  // parsing the response, just a simple example, this could be much more complex as the response from HERE is fairly ritch if (json.Response && json.Response.View.length > 0) {
     let processedResults = []